mbruns13/project_1_spotify/README.md

 ## Research Questions to answer:
 * Does tempo significantly impact the danceability of global top songs?
-* Is there any significant relationship between the danceability and energy of global top songs?
+* Is there any significant relationship between top global songs and their danceability, energy, and liveness?
 * Does energy help us predict the valence of top songs?
 * Is there any significant relationship between a top song’s duration and its other audio audio features?